What is MIGS?

 Below, you will find a list of the minimally invasive treatments we offer.

-iStent Inject – By creating a pathway through the eye, our experienced ophthalmic surgeons at Ophthalmology Associates of the Valley can implant an iStent Micro-Bypass device to aid in draining aqueous fluid naturally from the eye. iStent is the smallest medical device ever implanted into humans.
+iStent Inject – By creating a pathway through the eye, our ophthalmic surgeons can implant an iStent Micro-Bypass device to aid in draining aqueous fluid naturally from the eye. iStent is the smallest medical device ever implanted into humans.
 It decreases ocular pressure by creating a pathway in the high-resistance portion of the eye’s drainage system called the Trabecular Meshwork.

 Patients can expect to have a few prescriptions to fill after their surgery to prevent infection and to decrease inflammation within their eyes.
-It is very important to follow the post-surgical instructions and attend all follow-up appointments with your eye care provider as the treatment regimen is frequently modified.
+It is very important to follow the post-surgical instructions and attend all follow-up appointments with your Los Angeles, CA eye care provider as the treatment regimen is frequently modified.

-ADVANCED GLAUCOMA MANAGEMENT
+Professional Guidance for ADVANCED GLAUCOMA MANAGEMENT

 In the past, patients suffering from the later stages of glaucoma only had one solution for treatment.
 However, MIGS and laser surgeries now allow us to offer numerous kinds of treatments to help patients manage their glaucoma.
 Contact Ophthalmology Associates of the Valley in Encino or West Hills, to ask about a MIGS exam with an experienced ophthalmologist who can help you effectively manage your condition.

 How Can I Prepare for MIGS Surgery?

 Knowing what to expect and how to prepare for minimally invasive glaucoma surgery (MIGS) can help ease your mind leading up to and the day of surgery.Read